About Devils Tower National Monument

 Stories and histories shared by tribal members indicate that the Tower was a sacred site - a place for winter camps, vision quests, and summer ceremonies.
 You can learn more about how and why this place is held sacred by American Indians on our website.

-Indian tribes were gradually extirpated from the region as early white explorers, and later white settlers, arrived to the area.
+Indian tribes were gradually extirpated from the region as early white explorers, and later white settlers arrived at the area.
 The United States government worked to remove the cultural ties many people had with the Black Hills and surrounding sites like the Tower.
 During the end of the 1900s, a rebirth of American Indian traditions and values inspired new generations to reconnect with their historical roots.

 How tall is Devils Tower?
 Devils Tower is 867 feet from its base to the summit.
 It stands 1,267 feet above the Belle Fourche River and is 5,112 feet above sea level.